tc1io/nio/README.md

 ## Realms

 Support the creation and management of realms as containers for defined attributes and policies.
+(Question: Is there any co-relation between attributes and policies defined in a relam)

 Question: Does that make sense?
 Should a different realm not just be a different installation of Nio?
 What would be the benefit of managing IAM of two different systems (realms) in a single Nio?